mmgach/Hello-World/README.md

 *Hello World Sample*

 ## Description
-This is my first repository
+This is good practice in GitHub.

 **Let's try bold**